katzlabbrandeis/katzlabbrandeis.github.io/blech_clust/blogs/blech_clust_350.md

 ### Conditional GitHub Action

 We've also beefed up the workflow defined in `.github/workflows/python_workflow_test.yml`.
 Now, there's a conditional job that only fires up when an 'install' tag is present.
 This clever setup helps conserve resources by running automated installation processes only when needed, ensuring we don't waste time or computing power.
+Here's a snippet of the workflow configuration:

 ```yaml
 Install: